web-auth/doc/symfony-bundle/configuration-references.md

     creation_profiles:
         acme:
             rp:
-                name: 'ACME Webauthn Server'
+                name: 'ACME WebAuthn Server'
             timeout: 30000
 ```
 {% endcode %}

 {% hint style="info" %}
 For v4.0+, the timeout is set to `null`.
-The values recommended by the specification are as follow:
+The values recommended by the specification are as follows:

 * If the user verification is `discouraged`, timeout should be between 30 and 180 seconds
 * If the user verification is `preferred` or `required`, the range is 300 to 600 seconds (5 to 10 minutes)